LePDF: Standard Model PDFs for High-Energy Lepton Colliders: Conclusions

 Using this result we discuss several notable features of LePDFs.
 Polarisation effects, due to the chiral nature of SM interactions, are shown to be of $\mathcal{O}(1)$ in Fig.~\ref{fig:polarisation}, or even larger than that in case of the $b$ quark.
 This last effect is due to the interaction with the top quark via the large top Yukawa coupling, and becomes much smaller in the 5FS, where the top is not included in the evolution.
 As already observed in previous studies, we confirm that including EW states masses in the propagators gives sizeable correction to the PDFs, even for large factorisation scales.

 Furthermore, we perform a detailed comparison of our results for the EW gauge bosons PDFs with the widely used Effective Vector Approximation.
 This comparison, presented in Fig.~\ref{fig:EWgaugePDF}, illustrates how the EVA fails to describe correctly the transverse EW gauge bosons PDFs at small $x$ values, with deviations reaching even $\mathcal{O}(50\%)$ for $W^\pm_T$ and $Z_T$ at large scales, or even missing the target by more than one order of magnitude in case of the off-diagonal $Z/\gamma$ PDF.
 The cause of the latter large deviation is the well-known accidental cancellation in the vector-like coupling of a lepton to the $Z$ boson, which does not take place in the full result since the muon gains a strong polarisation.
 The smaller, but still substantial deviations in the PDFs of transverse EW gauge bosons are due to the fact that the EVA, treated at LO, does not include contributions from gauge boson splitting off an initial gauge boson.
 Such terms, while being formally of higher order, become enhanced due to the large $\gamma, W, Z$ PDFs and the fact that these splittings come with associated Sudakov double logs.
 In fact, by extending iteratively the EVA up to $\mathcal{O}(\alpha^2)$ we obtain a much better agreement with the complete numerical result, as shown in Fig.~\ref{fig:PDFvsEVA}.
+In light of this, we recommend the use of LePDF to derive precision predictions for SM and BSM processes at high-energy electron or muon colliders (they could also be used for lepton-hadron collisions), when one is interested in being inclusive on radiation emitted at small $p_T$ compared to the typical energy of the hard scattering, $E \gg p_T^{\rm coll. rad.}$, and when $E \gg m_W$, which are the conditions for factorisation to be valid.

-Our numerical results for the LePDFs are made public\footnote{Temporarily, they can be downloaded at \href{https://www.dropbox.com/s/ilnzzqbyq7hrr9t/LePDF.zip}{this link}.
-A dedicated webpage is upcoming.} in the LHAPDF6 format (with some modifications due to the necessity of describing independently all helicity states).
+Our numerical results for the LePDFs are made public\footnote{They are available from GitHub at {\tt\href{https://github.com/DavidMarzocca/LePDF}{https://github.com/DavidMarzocca/LePDF}}.} in the LHAPDF6 format (with some modifications due to the necessity of describing independently all helicity states).
 We provide results for initial-state muons, anti-muons, electrons, and positrons, all in both the 5 and 6 flavour schemes.